Academic Calendar 2025/26

 Social Service Worker diploma

-The Social Service Worker diploma is a two-year, 62-credit program that prepares graduates to work in social service settings and schools.
+The Social Service Worker diploma is a two-year, 62-credit program that prepares graduates to work in social service settings.
 Graduates work in community-based corrections, family support, Indigenous services, mental health, residential care, schools, settlement services, substance use, and women’s services.

 Entrance requirements